SysKitTeam/docs-bp/databases/sql-server-memory.md

 1. Click the **Memory node**.
 1. Under **Server Memory Options**, enter the amount you want to use for **Minimum** server memory and **Maximum** server memory.

-Additional information can be found in the [Optimizing Server Performance Using Memory Configuration Options](https://technet.microsoft.com/en-us/library/ms177455(v=sql.105).aspx) TechNet article.
+Additional information can be found in the <a href="https://technet.microsoft.com/en-us/library/ms177455(v=sql.105).aspx">Optimizing Server Performance Using Memory Configuration Options</a> TechNet article.